Funalf/Covid-19-s-Impact-on-the-Economy/A and B.md

 of the problem.

 # B)
-While doing this project, I need to examine how these effects have been in the world and Turkey.
-I will examine the news and articles written on this subject.
+While doing this project, I need to examine how these effects are in the world and Turkey.
+I will review the news and articles written on this subject.
 I will make comparisons by looking at the past and the pandemic process.
-Mostly, I will reach the data by examining the researches made on the internet.
+I will mostly reach the data by examining the research done on the internet.
+By reading the articles written on it, I will compare the economy of the past years with the state of the economy of the countries during the pandemic process.
+I will compare how much they have affected in which situations.
+They would not be affected by this process, or after what situations they could return to their old state, I will have examined what the recovery of the economy depends on.